v1kt0r1337/MM6-Weapon-Effects/README.md

-# Might and Magic 678 Weapon effects
+# Might and Magic 6 Weapon effects

+This is an improved port of my mod [MMMerge Weapon Effects](https://github.com/v1kt0r1337/MMMerge-Weapon-Effects) a mod which was made with Might and Magic VI in mind.
+The screenshots below are from the original mod, but you get a gist of how this works in Might and Magic VI

 ## Purpose
-The purpose of this mod is to give the weapon types in Might and Magic 678 merge a more disctinct feel.
+The purpose of this mod is to give the weapon types a more disctinct feel, and make might more on par with offensive magic.
-By using the default loadout every melee weapon type including Unarmed gets a different effect attached to it.
+By using the default loadout every melee weapon type a different effect attached to it.
 There is also an extra effect attached to 2-Handed weapons.
 I also wanted to make this mod flexible, you can attach whatever combination of weapon effects you want to a single weapon type, and attach different requirements for each weapon effect.
 The mod distinguish between effects that happens when the player hits a monster and effects that happens when a monster hits a player.
 Some effects like cleave can be used both circumstances.

 ## Getting started
+This mod requires the unreleased [MMExtension v2.3](https://github.com/GrayFace/MMExtension) MMExtension v2.3 requires [GrayFace patch version 2.1+](https://grayface.github.io/mm/#GrayFace-MM6-Patch), I'd recommend picking the latest version.

+This mod comes in two versions, standalone and bundled with MMExtension v2.3.

+### Standalone
+If you already got mods that are using MMExtension v2.3 you can pick the standalone version.
-This mod requires the [Might and Magic 678 Merge mod](https://gitlab.com/cthscr/mmmerge/-/wikis/Manual/Install) Copy the WeaponEffects.lua file into Scripts\Global folder.
-Your folder path might look something like:
+Copy the WeaponEffects.lua file into Scripts\Global folder.
+Your folder path might look something like ```C:\Program Files (x86)\GOG Galaxy\Games\Might and Magic 8\Scripts\Global```

+### Bundled with MMExtension v2.3
+Copy the entire Scripts folder into your Might and Magic 8 folder.
-C:\Program Files (x86)\GOG Galaxy\Games\Might and Magic 8\Scripts\Global
+Your folder path might look something like ```C:\Program Files (x86)\GOG Galaxy\Games\Might and Magic 8```

-While the mod requires the merge mod converting it to Migth and Magic 8 and 7 should be quite easy, 6 might require a bit more work, but should still be quite easy.
-Open an issue request and I might just convert the mod to your favorite game!

 ## Table of Contents